PM Modi chairs Cabinet Security Committee meeting, briefed on Bangladesh situation - ExBulletin

 PM Modi chairs Cabinet Security Committee meeting, briefed on Bangladesh situation

-NEW DELHI: The Cabinet Committee on Security (CCS) met at Prime Minister Narendra Modi's residence on Lok Kalyan Marg on Monday.
-During the meeting, PM Modi was briefed on the situation situation in Bangladesh.
+New Delhi: The Cabinet Committee on Security met at Prime Minister Narendra Modi's residence on Lok Kalyan Marg on Monday.
+During the meeting, PM Modi was briefed on the situation in Bangladesh.

 Defence Minister Rajnath Singh, Home Minister Amit Shah, External Affairs Minister S Jaishankar and Finance Minister Nirmala Sitharaman were present at the meeting.
 Senior officials were also present.

-Bangladeshi Prime Minister Sheikh Hasinawho arrived in India on Monday evening after submitting his resignation following growing protests, held discussions with National Security Advisor (NSA) Ajit Doval at the Hindon airbase in Ghaziabad on the current situation in Bangladesh and his future course of action, sources said.
+Bangladeshi Prime Minister Sheikh Hasina, who arrived in India on Monday evening after submitting her resignation following growing protests, held discussions with National Security Advisor (NSA) Ajit Doval at Hindon airbase in Ghaziabad on the current situation in Bangladesh and her future course of action, sources said.

-Hasina was learnt to have been shifted to a safe location after the meeting and was unlikely to leave India on Monday evening.

 Sources said the Indian Air Force has put its personnel on alert in every eastern sector in view of the current developments.